 Tom likes to play with the conflict between culture and nature not only in his depictions, but also in his method of working.
 He inks the leaves of plants and uses an etching press to print them on thin Japanese paper, which he then places on canvas as a collage.
 There, branches transform into trees and the print of a wooden plank produces a landscape onto which he pastes his woodcuts of dinosaurs and giant apes.
 The large formats are unusual for printmaking.
 ‘The plant determines the scale,’ says Tom.
 ‘Graphics are meant to be reproducible, but I use them to create a unique image.
 A plant is a monotype; it only lets itself be printed once.’
 There too, in an artificially constructed nature on canvas, the fragility of the original material indirectly reveals itself.

-• Upcoming exhibitions at Galerie Bart: The Reptile Room 2021
+• Current exhibition at Galerie Bart: The Reptile Room 2021

 Tom Liekens, born in 1977 in Bonheiden, Belgium, lives and works in Antwerp.
 He studied Liberal Arts and Painting, with Fred Bervoets, at the Royal Academy of Fine Arts Antwerp from 1995-1999.
 He has been exhibiting in Belgium in solo and group exhibitions since.